CDCgov/dibbs-text-to-code/README.md

 ## Quality Assurance

+> [!NOTE]
-**NOTE:** By default, pre-commit hooks are installed to run linting and formatting checks on each commit.
-These hooks will attempt to automatically fix any issues encountered.
-To force a commit without running the pre-commit hooks, use the [!NOTE]
+> By default, pre-commit hooks are installed to run linting and formatting
+> checks on each commit.
+These hooks will attempt to automatically fix any issues
-By default, pre-commit hooks are installed to run linting and formatting checks on each commit.
-These hooks will attempt to automatically fix any issues encountered.
-To force a commit without running the pre-commit hooks, use the following command:
+> encountered.
+To force a commit without running the pre-commit hooks, use the
+> following command:

 ```sh
 git commit --no-verify